zemanel/zemanel.eu/content/articles/programming/2013-04-19-writing-better-javascript-code.md

     // #4 Refresh page or whatever
     // #5 GOTO 1

-Let's apply `gjslint` to the script and behold, crappy formatted code:
+Let's apply `gjslint` to the script and behold, badly formatted code

     :::shell
     (blogging)zemanel at victory on WorkDir  gjslint CloudAppSelectAllItems.js